-2024 APPLICATION PERIOD IS OPEN
+2024 APPLICATION PERIOD IS CLOSED

 First Methodist has been blessed with some faithful members who have graciously established endowment funds that support scholarships for university students.
 Scholarships will be awarded at the discretion of the First Methodist Scholarship Committee using the criteria established for each scholarship as listed below.
 Priority consideration will be given to applicants who demonstrate active church involvement.